BeccaN/trunk-cards/NOTES.md

 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

-Features:
-scope method: filter Sets by category view helper method: create sequence to view all Cards in Set model method: User can subscribe to another Users flash card Set

-Stretch goals:
-* beautify route names
-* incorporate scope method where User can organize sets by date last studied/opened
-* incorporate Leitner method

-Controllers:
-* user
-* category
-* group

 TODO:
-* omniauth
-* Add navigation links to layout and logo
-* remove user#show, make user main page user/id/groups#index page
 * create new group form with nested category and card creation
-* add validations to all models
 * create scope model method (subscribe to other user group?)
+    * category#index order by name
+    * category#index order by number of groups
+    * user#groups order by category name

 * setup group#show page as study page

-* add in flash[:messages], before_actions/checks for 'current_user' and 'logged_in?' when appropriate
+* add in flash[:messages] to validations?, before_actions/checks for 'current_user' and 'logged_in?' when appropriate
 * consider making category/groups nested route?
 * beautify all pages
     * welcome
     * login
     * signup